Guide to completing the municipal and regional district tax (MRDT) return

-If you’re a registered accommodation provider (PDF) located within a participating MRDT area, and you have an eTaxBC account, you can file MRDT returns and pay MRDT using the eTaxBC online system. eTaxBC is the easiest and fastest way to file your MRDT returns and pay your taxes.
-Learn more about creating an eTaxBC account.
+If you’re a registered accommodation provider located within a participating Municipal and Regional District (MRDT) area, you can file MRDT returns and pay MRDT online using eTaxBC, which is the easiest and fastest way to file your MRDT returns and pay your taxes.
+Learn how to enrol for access to eTaxBC.

-If you’re a registered accommodation provider located within a participating MRDT area, and you haven't signed up for an eTaxBC account, you’ll receive a paper MRDT return by mail at the end of each reporting period.
-If you don’t receive a MRDT return and it's getting close to when you need to file your return and pay tax, you can download and complete a blank Municipal and Regional District Tax Return (FIN 401) (PDF).
-You can send your return and payment to us or take it to your nearest Service BC Centre.
+If you do not receive a MRDT return and it's getting close to when you need to file your return and pay MRDT, you can download and complete a blank Municipal and Regional District Tax Return (FIN 401) (PDF, 1MB).
+You can send the return and payment to us or take it to your nearest Service BC Centre.

 Your completed MRDT return and payment must be received on or before the last day of the month following the end of the reporting period.

-You use the MRDT return to calculate and pay the MRDT collected on your sales of accommodation during your reporting period.
+You use the MRDT return to calculate and remit MRDT collected on your sales of accommodation during your reporting period.
 You must file an MRDT return even if you did not collect MRDT during the reporting period.

 Enter all amounts in Canadian dollars.

-Box A – Total Accommodation Sales
+Box A – Total Accommodation Sales (excluding taxes)

-Note: MRDT returns are not eligible for commission.
+MRDT returns are not eligible for commission.

 You must keep supporting documentation for any adjustments you claim.
 We may contact you to request documentation to verify the adjustment amounts claimed or they may be requested during an audit.